Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 	_View Switcher rendered in desktop view_

-1. Switch to the Mobile view again and browse to **About** page.
+1. Switch to the Mobile view again and browse to **About** page (http://localhost[port]/Home/About).
 Notice that, even if you haven't created an About.Mobile.cshtml view, the About page is displayed using the mobile layout (_Layout.Mobile.cshtml).

  	![About page](./images/About-page.png?raw=true "About page")